-Last year was the first full year of self-employment for me and my online business.
+In 2014 I celebrated my first full year of self-employment for my online business.
 During this time I made a lot of changes, flipped my schedule upside down, and finally found a daily routine that worked.

 The only thing that was still frustrating was my home office environment.
 We live in an apartment so there isn’t a lot of space, which means I had to get creative with storage.
 And of course, me being a budget-conscious entrepreneur means that I didn’t have a lot of money to spend either.

-So during the fall of 2014 I decided I wanted to invest in my business by creating an organized and functional home office.
+So during the fall of that year I decided I wanted to invest in my business by creating an organized and functional home office.

 Creating a productive at-home environment